Skip to content

 Hours

-You would usually work 35 to 40 hours a week, Monday to Friday.
+You'll usually work from Monday to Friday.
 You may have to work outside of your normal hours to attend events such as public meetings.
 Part-time and flexible hours may be available.

 Environment